abdullahalis/recipe-mobile-app/README.md

 ### Focus Areas:
 I focused on adhering to MVVM principles and modularizing code so that the models and views are agnostic of each other, allowing reusability and easier testing.
 I also focused on error handling and making sure optional types and bad data didn't negatively impact the user experience.
 Efficiency in networking and data fetching were also prioritized so I implemented an LRU cache to store reusable image data.

-### Time Spent:
+### Timeline:
-I spent around 10 hours on this project.
 I first planned how I wanted to architect the app and what objects and models I would need to create.
 Then I started with the backend data fetching, testing as I went to make sure everything worked as expected.
 I moved on to a simple UI, first creating dummy data to be displayed, and creating seperate views for different sections.
 Once I had a functional app that was properly displaying data from the API and had good error handling, I moved on to implementing a cache to make the networking for efficient and reduce repeated work.
 Finally, I wrote complete tests to assess performance and check edge cases.

 ### Trade-offs and Decisions:
 - LRU Cache simplicity vs performance